meonkeys/shb/Readme.md

 I need and appreciate your open, honest feedback.
 With your help this book will be better.

 The review deadline is Nov 24, 2023.
+I'd like to publish by December 20.

 Please send me feedback in any form: email, text, PRs... whatever is most convenient.
 Every bit of your feedback helps, even a single sentence.
 I've got a thick skin so just let me have it as if you're reviewing a book from a complete stranger.

 I made a list of issues below to capture stuff I'm already aware of and working on.
 As for what kinds of feedback I'm seeing, please see [Feedback ideas](#feedback-ideas), below.